-Exams: We will have three midterm exams each worth 20% of the semester grade.
-The exam dates are shown in the grade table 1 as well as the important dates table 2 at the end of this syllabus.
+Exams: We will have three midterm exams.
+All midterm exams are mandatory.
+The exam dates are shown in the grade table 2 as well as the important dates table 3 at the end of this syllabus.
 You will need a calculator with matrix operation functions; NO device with internet access may substitute for a calculator.
-All three midterm exams are mandatory.
 Except in the case of an excused absence (see attendance and make-up policy), a missed exam will be assigned a grade of zero.
 We will have one comprehensive final during the time designated by the University.
-The final is 20% of the semester grade.
-The final exam grade may be substituted for the lowest midterm exam score provided your semester homework grade is at least 75%.
+The final is 25% of the semester grade.
+Your grade on the final exam may replace your lowest semester exam grade provided